BuzzCutNorman/tap-mssql/README.md

 meltano config target-mssql set sqlalchemy_url_query.driver "ODBC Driver 18 for SQL Server"
 ```

-When using `pyodbc` sqlalchemy_url_query.TrustServerCertificate let SQLAlchemy know weather to trust server signed certificates when connecting to SQL Server.
+When using `pyodbc` sqlalchemy_url_query.TrustServerCertificate let SQLAlchemy know whether to trust server signed certificates when connecting to SQL Server.
 ```bash
 meltano config target-mssql set sqlalchemy_url_query.TrustServerCertificate yes
 ```

 The `pyodbc` driver has added support for a “fast executemany” mode of execution which greatly reduces round trips.
-You can trun the option on or off via by setting `sqlalchemy_eng_params.fast_executemany` to `"True"` or `"False"`
+You can trun the option on or off by setting `sqlalchemy_eng_params.fast_executemany` to `"True"` or `"False"`
 ```bash
 meltano config target-mssql set sqlalchemy_eng_params.fast_executemany "True"
 ```